 by Lemma \ref{salphaEstimates}, the induction hypothesis implies that the number of components of $N^{\overline{T}}$ is at most $a_{\alpha-1} \dim(N) + 1$.
 Putting these estimates together, we conclude that

 and hence that $t' \leq a_\alpha n + 1$.
 This contradicts our definition of $t'$, so the proof is complete. \end{proof}

-With the proof of the first part of Theorem \ref{thm:LinearAssumption} complete, we spend the remainder of the section on the proof of the second part: \begin{lemma}[Theorem \ref{thm:LinearAssumption}, Part 2] Let $M^n$ be a closed, one-connected Riemannian manifold with positive sectional curvature, and assume $T$ is a torus acting by isometries on $M$.
+With the proof of Theorem \ref{LinearAssumptionPart1} complete, it suffices to prove the following, which is the the second part of Theorem \ref{LinearAssumptionAlpha}. \begin{theo}[Theorem \ref{LinearAssumptionAlpha}, Part 2] Let $M^n$ be a closed, one-connected Riemannian manifold with positive sectional curvature, and assume $T$ is a torus acting effectively by isometries on $M$.
 If $\alpha\geq 3$ and $\dim(T) \geq s_\alpha(n)$, then